Nicholas M. Nolan: Battle of Fairfield

 Nolan, in this fight with others of his small regiment at Fairfield, stood against two of the crack brigades of Stuart's cavalry.
 The 6th Cavalry's stand was considered one of the most gallant in its history and helped influence the outcome the battles being fought around Gettysburg.
 While the 6th Cavalry regiment was cut to pieces, it fought so well that its squadrons were regarded as the advance of a large body of troops.
 The senior officer of those brigades was later criticized severely for being delayed by such an inferior force.
 Had the 6th Cavalry regiment not made their stand, the two brigades of Virginians could have caused serious problems to the Union rear areas.

 Lieutenant Nolan was slightly wounded during this battle but avoided capture.
 He was one of only three officers of the 6th U.S. Cavalry to escape from the deadly melee at Fairfield on July 3, 1863.
 Nolan assisted Carpenter with the wounded and helped reorganize the men.
 Private George Crawford Platt, later Sergeant, an Irish immigrant serving in Carpenter's Troop H, was awarded the Medal of Honor on July 12, 1895, for his actions that day at Fairfield.
 His citation reads, "Seized the regimental flag upon the death of the standard bearer in a hand-to-hand fight and prevented it from falling into the hands of the enemy."
 His "commander", Carpenter was an eyewitness and documented Private Platt's "beyond the call of duty" behavior that day.

+Sergeant Martin Schwenk also received the Medal of Honor for his actions at Fairfield under Nolan's command.
+He miraculously survived a desperate, unsuccessful search for any other Federal officer, and was later cited for his "bravery in an attempt to carry a communication through the enemy's lines" and for rescuing "an officer from the hands of the enemy".

 W.I.A.

-On October 11, 1863 the 6th U.S. Cavalry engaged enemy forces near Culpeper, Virginia in the morning and later that day near Brandy Station.
+On October 11, 1863, the 6th U.S. Cavalry engaged enemy forces near Culpeper, Virginia in the morning and later that day near Brandy Station.
 After a mounted scout on the morning of October 14, 1863, he was seriously wounded in action in the shoulder (side not given) while carrying dispatches back to his company.
 He was carried on the roster as "sick on account of wounds" until January 1864.
-On January 17, 1867 he was certified medically and psychologically fit for duty with no limitations.
-However, Nolan would suffer from a loss of grip strength thereafter per a medical report dated October 4, 1878 in his file.
+On January 17, 1867, he was certified medically and psychologically fit for duty with no limitations.
+However, Nolan would suffer from a loss of grip strength thereafter per a medical report dated October 4, 1878, in his file.